 If you’re like most people, bringing up financial matters — including asking for a raise — is uncomfortable, and something you avoid whenever possible.
 But should you avoid requesting a raise?
 Being able to have open and honest discussions with your manager about your compensation is an important part of advancing your career.
 Having these discussions with your employer are as much an art as a science.
-Read on to learn how to negotiate a raise in 2018.
+Read on to learn how to negotiate a raise.

 Timing is Everything